 What You Need to Know: If the ATM card from your home bank isn't connected to the worldwide Cirrus or PLUS networks, you may want to look into getting a MasterCard or Visa debit card.
 While they look and can be used like regular charge cards, they actually debit your checking account the same way your ATM card does.

 If you are renting a car, you should be aware that while you can use a debit card to pay for the rental charges, you might not be able to reserve the car with this type of card.

-Finally, don't forget to call your bank and make them aware of your travel plans; as with credit cards, sudden international activity using your debit card could cause your account to be frozen.
+Finally, don't forget to call your bank and make it aware of your travel plans; as with credit cards, sudden international activity using your debit card could cause your account to be frozen.

 Best for: The first 24 hours of your trip -- to tide you over until you can find the nearest ATM.

 Pros: It's often a good idea to get some foreign currency before you leave home so that you have cash on hand to handle your immediate expenses -- like buying a meal at the airport or taking a cab to your hotel.
 This way you're not stranded without cash if the airport ATM isn't working or you arrive after the local exchange bureau has closed.